Applying to the Undergraduate Major

 - Unofficial Transcript (including mid-term grades from SIO of semester applying)

 In the Statement of Purpose, articulate why you want to pursue the HCI major.
 What is it about the major that attracts you and why?
 Communicate your vision for how the HCI major fits into your longer range educational and career goals.
 Do not exceed a single page.
+While not mandatory, you may include a portfolio.
 In the Proposed Schedule of Required Courses, which is NOT a contract, you should specify a plan for when you can fit the courses required for the major into your schedule.
 Make a table that looks something like the Sample Plan of Study given in a previous section.
 Include your primary major obligations as well, whenever they might conflict with HCI courses.
 The idea is to show that you have thought through, in some detail, whether you can actually do this major.
 For example:

 |Sophomore||85-211 and Elective||Elective|